 - With a flat hand, gently shake your ribs.

-Your doctor, nurse, or respiratory therapist will show you how to do this the right way.
+Your provider will show you how to do this the right way.

 Do percussion or vibration for 5 to 7 minutes in each area of the chest.
 Do this on all of the areas of your chest or back that your doctor tells you to.
 When you finish, take a deep breath and cough.
 This helps bring up any phlegm, which you can then spit out.